Braverman says green policies cannot ‘bankrupt’ people as Sunak mulls changes

 Tory peer Zac Goldsmith, who quit as environment minister in June with a scathing attack on Mr Sunak’s “apathy” on the green agenda, said: “His short stint as PM will be remembered as the moment the UK turned its back on the world and on future generations.
 A moment of shame.”

-But Craig Mackinlay, leader of the Tory Net Zero Scrutiny Group which has been sceptical of the Government’s policies, said the expected announcements by Mr Sunak were “sensible and pragmatic”.
+But Craig Mackinlay, leader of the Tory Net Zero Scrutiny Group which has been sceptical of the Government’s policies, said the expected announcements by Mr Sunak are “sensible and pragmatic”.

 “I hope to mark this down as a sensible win for consumers,” he said, claiming his group’s “research and representations” may have influenced the move.